gohugoio/hugo/content/content-management/menus.md

 ---
 ```

-## Adding Non-content Entries to a Menu
+## Add Non-content Entries to a Menu

 You can also add entries to menus that aren’t attached to a piece of content.
 This takes place in your Hugo project's [`config` file][config].